shundhammer/qdirstat/README.md

 Usable, but still Alpha.

+- 2016-01-10 Went through the old KDirStat changelog and found a few bugs that I had fixed there -- and promptly repeated with the new QDirStat:

+  - Disable cleanups while reading directories.
+This would result in a segfault.

+  - No longer showing the path of the current directory being read.
+This sped up reading /usr on my machine from 9.5 sec to 1.5 sec (!).

 - 2016-01-09 Cleaned up this README.md file.
 It had grown much too long.

 - 2016-01-08 Cleanups are now configurable - see screenshot.